-Policies have the potential to bridge the existing gap by simplifying access to financial aid, emphasizing the value of postsecondary education, enhancing support systems for students and their families, and establishing robust expectations for financial aid completion.
+Policies have the potential to bridge the existing gap by simplifying access to financial aid, and establishing robust expectations for financial aid completion.

 By addressing the affordability gap, these policies can unlock underutilized financial resources for students.
 This approach is likely to increase postsecondary enrollment and persistence rates, resulting in a higher number of students obtaining postsecondary credentials.
 Consequently, this will aid Washington in achieving its goal of a 70% attainment rate, creating a skilled talent pool essential for a sustainable economy, and broadening opportunities for upward mobility.